horaceg/resume/resume.md

 > **Data scientist**,
 > \
 > with a computer science and applied mathematics background.
-Living in Paris, France.

 ----